Europe weighs banning cages for farm animals

 Practically speaking, any ban will be a long way off.
 The European Commission plans to introduce legislation by 2023, after consulting with members of the public.
 The ban would then have to be approved by E.U. lawmakers and individual E.U. countries, a process that could take years.
 The European Commission estimated Wednesday that any ban would most probably not go into effect until 2027.

-In a document outlining its plans to author new legislation, the commission noted that a large share of the food consumed within the E.U. is imported and that the bloc “bears a societal responsibility also with regard to the products it imports.”
+In a document outlining its plans to write new legislation, the commission noted that a large share of the food consumed within the European Union is imported and that the bloc “bears a societal responsibility also with regard to the products it imports.”

 The commission will “step up its bilateral and multilateral efforts to raise animal welfare levels in third countries” and will consider asking importers from outside the bloc to have similarly strict welfare standards, the document states.

-Despite the long bureaucratic process ahead, members of green political parties and activists who had pushed for a ban expressed optimism this week and hailed the plan as a historic step.
+Despite the long bureaucratic process ahead, members of environmentally minded political parties and activists who had pushed for a ban expressed optimism this week and hailed the plan as a historic step.

-“The Commission’s pledge to end the cruelty of caged farming represents a historic achievement and a key milestone in the fight for a greater recognition of animal rights as well as a step towards the abolition of the most aberrant intensive farming practices, which cause the suffering of hundreds of millions of animals,” Eleanor Evi, a member of the European Parliament who had backed the initiative, said Wednesday.
+“The Commission’s pledge to end the cruelty of caged farming represents a historic achievement and a key milestone in the fight for a greater recognition of animal rights as well as a step towards the abolition of the most aberrant intensive farming practices, which cause the suffering of hundreds of millions of animals,” Eleanora Evi, a member of the European Parliament who had backed the initiative, said Wednesday.

 Compassion in World Farming, an advocacy group, said that moving to end the use of cages was “a massive step towards ending factory farming.”